 Flexible Tenure is not available to other owner occupiers, including former Shared Owners or those who have bought a property through a discount or incentive scheme such as Right to Buy, Right to Acquire, the Tenants Incentive Scheme or the HomeBuy (shared equity) scheme.

 There are some conditions that must be met by applicants.
 Please read the Flexible Tenure FAQs for more information.

 Before considering Flexible Tenure, if you are in financial difficultly and have trouble paying your mortgage, you should contact your lender.
 There may be the possibility that your lender can work with you to reduce your mortgage payments.

 You should also seek professional help; most local authorities offer free debt advice or may be able to put you in touch with independent debt counseling agencies.
 In addition you can seek advice from them regarding any benefits you may be entitled to such as; housing benefit, tax credits or job seekers allowance.

 How to apply?

-For more information, please contact the Flexible Tenure team within HomeOwner Options team or call us on 0844 406 9000 extension number 5018.
-We will then send an Enquiry pack to you for you to complete an application form and return to us.
+For more information, please contact our Homeowner Team.
+We'll send an enquiry pack to you for you to complete and return to us.